 You can fix this by upgrading pip, and reinstalling ipython, or forcing pip to

 pip install 'ipython<6'

 The ability to use only Python 3 on the code base of IPython brings a number of advantages.
 Most of the newly written code make use of optional function type annotation leading to clearer code and better documentation.

 The total size of the repository has also decreased by about 1500 lines (for the first time excluding the big split for 4.0).
 The decrease is potentially a bit more for the sour as some documents like this one are append only and are about 300 lines long.

-The removal as of Python2/Python3 shim layer has made the code quite clearer and more idiomatic in a number of location, and much friendlier to work with and understand.
-We hope to further embrace Python 3 capability in the next release cycle and introduce more of the Python 3 only idioms (yield from, kwarg only, general unpacking) in the code base of IPython, and see if we can take advantage of these as well to improve user experience with better error messages and hints.
+The removal of the Python2/Python3 shim layer has made the code quite a lot clearer and more idiomatic in a number of locations, and much friendlier to work with and understand.
+We hope to further embrace Python 3 capabilities in the next release cycle and introduce more of the Python 3 only idioms (yield from, kwarg only, general unpacking) in the IPython code base, and see if we can take advantage of these to improve user experience with better error messages and hints.

 Configurable TerminalInteractiveShell, readline interface¶